alexadvai/agenticscanlite/README.md

-# AdversAI Web Scanner
+# AgenticScanLite

-AdversAI Web Scanner is a modern, AI-powered web application security scanner built with Next.js, ShadCN UI, and Google's Gemini models via Genkit.
+AgenticScanLite is a modern, AI-powered web application security scanner built with Next.js, ShadCN UI, and Google's Gemini models via Genkit.
 It provides a comprehensive interface for security analysts to launch, monitor, and analyze web security scans.
 The key feature is an integrated AI assistant that helps explain complex vulnerabilities in plain language.

 ## ✨ Features